 But I mean, can you blame me?
 Look at those string lights!
 Not only are they pretty, but they’d be really functional as our backyard is a bit dark.
 I also love that round patio and fire pit, but think ours will likely end up being rectangular.
 I would like smaller scale furniture around it, but think it may end up being folding furniture for off-season storage.
 Of course, we will need a garden shed to store it all in, so thats on the list of improvements.
 If you need a garden shed, you can get sheds 12×16 by clicking on the link.

 A is all about growing things (not weeds) in our yard.
 We’re going to make use of the space along our deck with one or two raised beds.
 I also really like the idea of growing herbs in planter boxes and just love those boxes hanging from the fence.
 And maybe instead of herbs, we grow lots of flowers.

 Once we clear the grill and storage container off our deck, we’ll have room for a nice dining set.
 It will be a change not to have to eat off of our camping table!
-I’m torn between the more classic picnic table look versus a more traditional dining set with cushioned chairs.
+I’m torn between the more classic picnic table look versus more traditional teak garden furniture with cushioned chairs.
 I’m leaning more towards the picnic table as I like the style of the outdoor picnic table benches.
 Comfort-level is a major factor as is the abundance of stinking cute pillows that could go on the chair.
 Is it wrong to pick out furniture based on the accessory potential?